2023 James Logan Martin Luther King Jr Invitational

 -

 I will not keep time; I expect the debaters to do that.
-I’m usually chill on this, but I will give an auto-loss for clear abuse.
+I'm usually chill on this, but I'll drop an auto-loss for any clear abuse.

 I am a parent judge who has been judging for a couple of years but have a long history of participating and winning speech and debate tournaments.